 4.4 What progress has been made to implement NASCO guidance on introductions, transfers and stocking?
 (Max.
+200 words)

-200 words) (Reference: Articles 5 and 6 and Annex 4 of the Williamsburg Resolution)
+(Reference: Articles 5 and 6 and Annex 4 of the Williamsburg Resolution)

 Salmon enhancement stocking in both Loughs Agency and DCAL jurisdictions is conducted using local stocks where possible in compliance with the Williamsburg Resolution.
-Stocking on non-indigenous fish species is prohibited.
+Stocking of non-indigenous salmon fish species is prohibited.
 Introduction of salmon from outside NI is controlled under EU and domestic fish health legislation by DARD.